ycoco/office-ui-fabric-react/odsp-shared-react/README.md

 ## Common tasks

 * `gulp serve` to see the demo app. **Any new component you write should be added to the demo app.**
-* `gulp --production` to generate amd bundles, necessary when you link to odsp-next.

 ## Publishing a new version